mdereuver/Wireguard/README.md

 # Wireguard
 Configure Wireguard for 3 sites with a Dual Stack network

-Choose as ipv4 network 172.16.0.0/24 and generate at https://network00.com/NetworkTools/IPv6LocalAddressRangeGenerator a local ipv6 network, we use: fde2:e0e8:a244:8c60::/64 for the Wireguard interface.
+For the Wireguard interface generate at https://network00.com/NetworkTools/IPv6LocalAddressRangeGenerator a local ipv6 network and choose a private ipv4 network, we use: **172.16.0.0/24** and **fde2:e0e8:a244:8c60::/64**

 Network overview as in the picture below:

 ![Wireguard](https://user-images.githubusercontent.com/40859756/145683350-8ec4b24f-0fa0-4c04-b090-4ae33a2547ad.png)

-Generate public/private key for every site:
+Generate private/public keys for every site:
 ```
 mkdir -p ~/wireguard/site-01
 cd ~/wireguard/site-01